-Microwave Baked Apples with cinnamon and brown sugar is a healthy, quick dessert for one.
-This gluten free dessert can also be breakfast or a snack.
+Microwave Baked Apples recipe with cinnamon and brown sugar is a healthy, quick, and easy dessert for one.
+This gluten-free dessert can also be breakfast or a snack.

 - Recipe Tips

 The microwave can be your best friend when you are cooking for one and/or you need something quick.
 Whether it's a microwaved meal or a dessert in the microwave, don't overlook the microwave.

 Speaking of microwave dessert, if you've never tried cooking apples in the microwave, you need to make this recipe!
 You might think that microwaving apples is strange, but I promise you, it's brilliant.